microsoft/pxt-arcade/docs/courses/csintro3/intro/operators.md

 ## What did we learn?

 1. Explain how the different increment, decrement, and assignment operators can be useful for modifying a number ``||variables:variable||``.

+### ~hint

+Before moving on to the next lesson, it is recommended that you check out the [selected problems](/courses/csintro3/intro/operators-problems) for this section to review the material and practice the concepts introduced in this section.

+### ~